Ekkehard-Schulze/indoor-climate-logger/README.md

 **you need**

- - to install the required packages using "pip install -r CPython-requirements.txt".
+ - to install the required Adafruit Blinka packages using "pip install -r CPython-requirements.txt".
 The latter is located in the utilit_scripts folder.